 All students have WCPSS issued email accounts.
 Students must use this account when emailing any staff member.
 Staff members will not respond to student emails that come from outside email accounts.
+Parents should not use student emails to contact teachers; parents should use their personal email accounts to contact teachers; teachers; teachers will only respond to students through student emails.

-Electronic Equipment/BYOD/Technology Acceptable Use
+Electronic Equipment/Technology Acceptable Use